scaraux/ToastCollectionView/README.md

 ## 🚔 License

-ToastCollectionViewCell is available under the MIT license.
+ToastCollectionView is available under the MIT license.
 See the LICENSE file for more info.